Digital marketing nowadays is powered by cutting-edge machine learning technologies (and not so cutting-edge analytical methods).

 Added by Peter Bruce on November 27, 2017 at 3:00pm — No Comments

 In 1945, Count ,Richard Taaffe* a Dublin gem collector, was sorting through a set of spinel gems that he had bought, and found one that…Continue

 Added by Peter Bruce on March 30, 2017 at 2:30pm — No Comments

 Next month marks the 100th anniversary of Babe Ruth’s first home run.

-This year, opening day in baseball signals the “closing day” for one of the…Continue
+This year, opening day in baseball signals the “closing day” for one of the classic truisms among sports statisticians: the belief that there…Continue

 Added by Peter Bruce on April 6, 2015 at 10:40am — No Comments